Lorica7/Refactored-Giphy/README.md

 https://lorica7.github.io/Refactored-Giphy/

 This app is a refactored and restyled version of something I originally coded in bootcamp.
 The assignment details are below.
 The original version used Bootstrap for style and to provide responsive design, and made use of JQuery as well.
 With a better understanding of JS and CSS, I was able to eliminate those dependencies.
-This updated version eliminates those dependencies.
 I also added some of the "bonus" features that are listed below, and were not included in the original assigment.

 ### Overview